SC asks Karnataka HC to decide CCI plea for vacating stay on probe against Amazon, Flipkart | Law-Order

 Solicitor General Tushar Mehta said the probe ordered against the firms was administrative in nature and would not affect the rights of any party.
 He sought keeping the petition pending saying there are several wider issues involved in the case.

-Senior advocate A M Singhvi, appearing for the companies, said the CCI approached the top court after the delay of over 200 days.
+Senior advocate A M Singhvi, appearing for one of the parties, said the CCI approached the top court after the delay of over 200 days.
 The bench said that the High Court would hear the matter and decide it within six weeks.

 “If such application is filed before the High Court, we have no manner of doubt that the High Court will take up the same for hearing expeditiously and dispose of preferably within six weeks from the date of institution of the said application”, the bench said in its order.
 The top court while disposing of the CCI's appeal, granted it liberty to revive it, if and when necessary.
 On February 14, the High Court had granted an interim stay on the investigation ordered by the CCI against Amazon and Flipkart.
 Amazon had moved the high court seeking a stay on the investigation ordered by the CCI.